Q. What is a Radiographer?

 A. To apply to the Radiography Program you must have completed or be enrolled in HSC 0003, CGS 1060, RTE 1000, BSC 2085/L, BSC 2086/L, ENC 1101, MAC 1105, PHI 2604, CLP 1006, And SPC 1017.

 Q. What are the admissions/selection criteria?

-A. Because enrollment is limited in this program, admission/selection criteria is based on the program grade point average (AS GPA), the grades earned in the BSC and MAC courses as well as the number of completed general education courses.
+A. Because enrollment is limited in this program, admission/selection criteria is based on the grade point average (GPA); the grades earned in the BSC and MAC courses as well as the number of completed general education courses.
 Preference will be given to those students that have successfully completed all of the general education requirements associated with the Radiology program.

 Q. Can I apply if I have not completed all of the general education and science courses?

-A. You can apply to the program before completing these courses.
+A. You can apply to the program, before completing these courses.
 However, selections will be based on the number of courses completed.
-You are encouraged to complete all of the non-program courses to increase your chances of acceptance into the program.
+You are encouraged to complete all of the non-program courses (Pre-requisites) to increase your chances of acceptance into the program.

 Q. What kind of degree will I be awarded when I graduate?

-A. You will earn an Associate in Applied Science degree in Radiography in approximately two years.
+A. You will earn an Associate in Science degree in Radiography in approximately two years (6 semesters).
 This will qualify you to participate in the credentialing process offered by the American Registry of Radiologic Technologies (ARRT) to become a Registered Radiographer.

 Q. What are the hours of the program?

-A. Lecture and laboratory classes are offered on the alternate days of clinic and hours will vary every semester.
-Most classes are scheduled between 8:00am and 2:00pm.
-However, there may be an occasional late afternoon or evening class.
+A. Lecture and laboratory classes are offered on the alternate days of the clinic.
+The lecture hours will vary every semester.
+Most classes are scheduled between 7:00am and 3:00pm.
+However, there may be occasional late afternoon classes.
 Clinical courses are scheduled from 7:30 a.m. to 4:00 p.m. (day time).